Attendance & Punctuality

-Stage 3 – attendance below 85% – we will invite you to a formal meeting with the borough attendance officer where you may be issued with a fixed penalty notice, a parenting order or told that formal proceedings for prosecution (court warning letter) will be taken resulting in a fine of £1,000 and a criminal record.
+Stage 3 – attendance below 85% – we will invite you to a formal meeting with our Family Liaison Office responsible for attendance where you may be issued with a fixed penalty notice, a parenting order or told that formal proceedings for prosecution (court warning letter) will be taken resulting in a fine of £1,000 and a criminal record.

 As you receive your child’s attendance on every school report, if you notice that the attendance record is incorrect, please do call us and we will happily make any necessary changes.

 If you or your child feel further assistance is needed with improving school attendance, please speak to your child’s Head of Year or ask to speak to the Family Liaison Officer who will be happy to discuss further support.

 At Greatfields, we are determined to ensure that all of our students have the opportunity to achieve success and have an excellent record of attendance.
 Where there is a cause for concern you will be contacted and attendance will be closely monitored.
 If attendance does not improve because of support, we are required by law to take further actions (as outlined above).

 Please also note that the school is required by law to apply directly for a penalty notice in two situations (not using stage 1-3 outlined above):

 - If you take an unauthorised holiday of 5 days or more

 - If you have 5 days of unauthorised absence in a 12-week period